BIMSBbioinfo/oncotrialLLM/llm/README.md

 Make sure to configure the corresponding variables in the [config.yaml](conf/config.yaml) file as required for each section.
 I will also share the specific variables in the config that can be modified for each script.

+> [!NOTE]
+> If the fine-tuning datasets or fine-tuned models are not found locally, the script will load them from [HuggingFace](https://huggingface.co/nalkhou)

 ## Process CIViC Dataset

 <details>